CONTEMPL8git/Project-4-Group-4/README.md

 ![image](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/22827830/be950967-521d-437a-b976-c223ac264a1b)

-Retrieving coefficients of the model and plotting them for each column, we can show the level of importance for each feature.
+By retrieving the coefficients of the model and plotting them for each column, we can show the level of importance for each feature.
 Chest scan, Sex, and having a stroke were the highest coefficients.
 Note that these do not necessarily indicate high correlation or causation.

 ![image](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/22827830/ab4414ec-30bf-408d-aae3-225ddbfce349)

 # Supervised Learning: Random Forest

-When running the random forest, the skewing of the data towards patients without heart disease caused poor performance from the initial model once again.
+When running the random forest, the skewing of the data towards patients without heart disease caused poor performance from the initial model again.
 Like the logistical regression, the class weight and oversampler were applied to the data set to balance the training data to be more even.
 We can see that this model has the best performance overall across all metrics of precision and recall.

 ![image](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/22827830/b53cc200-6c9b-458c-b8e2-bed526c64d5a)